lvgl/docs_old/hu/html/_sources/overview/style.md.txt

 lv_slider_set_style(slider, LV_SLIDER_STYLE_KNOB, th->slider.knob);
 ```

 You can ask the library to automatically apply the styles from a theme when you create new objects.
-To do this use `lv_theme_set_current(th)`;
+To do this use `lv_theme_set_current(th)`.

 ```c
 /*Initialize the alien theme with a reddish hue*/ lv_theme_t *th = lv_theme_alien_init(10, NULL);